 Albert Dock is the first place I'm going to mention.
 It's a wonderful waterfront setting and home to Tate Liverpool - the base of the National Collection of Modern Art in the North and one of the UK's most visited galleries outside of London.
 The famous Beatles Story is also located here.

-Walker Art Gallery will blow you away with its stunning collection of paintings, sculpture and decorative arts spanning over 600 years.
+Walker Art Gallery will blow you away with its stunning collection of paintings, sculptures and decorative arts spanning over 600 years.
 Open Eye Gallery is an independent not-for-profit photography gallery located at the heart of Liverpool Waterfront.
 You must visit The Bluecoat - a distinctive Grade I listed, 290-year-old arts centre which offers a fantastic programme of visual art, music, dance, live art and literature.
 Across the River Mersey at Port Sunlight on the Wirral Peninsula is the Lady Lever Art Gallery, definitely worth crossing the river for.

-Liverpool is also home to some world class public art, including Another Place at Crosby Beach where 100 cast-iron life-size sculptures of Angel of the North artist Antony Gormley, stand and stare out to sea.
+Liverpool is also home to some world-class public art, including Another Place at Crosby Beach where 100 cast-iron life-size sculptures of Angel of the North artist Antony Gormley, stand and stare out to sea.
 If you love street art, Banksy's work can be found on the edge of China Town on Berry Street.

 For some cultural entertainment, go a little classic with the Royal Liverpool Philharmonic.
 Catch a musical, pop concert or play at Liverpool Empire, located on the corner of Lime Street and boasting the largest two-tier auditorium in Britain.
 Everyman Playhouse are two distinct theatres in different parts of the city, working hand-in-hand to produce acclaimed and adventurous theatre.
-UnityTheatre also deserves a mention and there's the Lantern Theatre, a family run establishment situated in a converted warehouse near Liverpool One.
+UnityTheatre also deserves a mention and there's the Lantern Theatre, a family-run establishment situated in a converted warehouse near Liverpool One.
 And of course, there's FACT on Wood Street, the Foundation for Art and Creative Technology and the UK's leading media arts centre.
-Here you will find three galleries, a cafe, bar and four cinema screens run by Picturehouse.
+Here you will find three galleries, a cafe, a bar and four cinema screens run by Picturehouse.

-For a bit of shopping, you creatives will love the independent and vintage type stores along Bold Street and Slater Street.
+For a bit of shopping, creatives will love the independent and vintage type stores along Bold Street and Slater Street.
 Plus why not support your local creatives by hopping back to The Bluecoat where loads of independent retailers reside.